aaronland/go-flickr-api/README.md

 ## Important

-Work in progress.
-There may still be bugs.
-Complete documentation to follow.
+This is nearly, but not quite, complete.
+Some things may still change and not all the documentation is finished.

 ## Example